 According to the researchers, front crash prevention systems would have been useful in preventing 2% of fatal accidents, and 10% of nonfatal accidents.
 Accidents that could have been prevented using lane maintenance devices accounted for approximately 4% of all the fatal accidents and 3 percent of the nonfatal accidents.
 Accidents that could have been prevented by blind spot detection devices accounted for 1% of nonfatal accidents and 6% of non-fatal accidents.

 Overall, according to the researchers, these three safety technologies combined could have prevented as many as 10% of all fatal accidents involving a motorcycle and a motor vehicle.
 They could also have prevented 90% of all nonfatal accidents resulting in injuries, and 20% of all accidents reported to the police.

 These technologies are currently available only on passenger vehicles, but the researchers speculate that such technology would also be very beneficial if made available on most motorcycles.
 Earlier research has confirmed the benefits of motorcycle safety technology.
 One study found that fatal accident rates dropped by 31% when motorcycles were equipped with antilock braking systems, compared to motorcycles that did not have these systems.
 More accidents could likely be prevented if motorcycles also came equipped with lane departure warning systems and other devices.

 Obviously, no amount of crash protection technology can make up for failure to wear a helmet or other types of protective gear while riding.
 No matter how technologically advanced motorcycles become, a motorcyclist must always wear a helmet to minimize the risk of serious head injuries in an accident.

-The Atlanta motorcycle accident lawyers at the Katz Law Firm represent persons injured in motorcycle accidents across Georgia.
+The Atlanta motorcycle accident lawyers at the Katz Personal Injury Lawyers represent persons injured in motorcycle accidents across Georgia.